SubstrateLabs/selectron/README.md

 ## Contributing

-Contributing parsers is a breeze:
+Generating parsers is easy, by design:

 1. Clone the repo
 2. Run the CLI (`make dev`).
 Connect to Chrome.